In a nutshell: The Rodz API exposes three enrichment endpoints for pulling social content and job data directly from LinkedIn:

 Practical Tips

 Compare a company’s job count over time by calling this endpoint weekly.
 If a company goes from 10 open roles to 40 in a month, something changed.
-That kind of hiring acceleration is one of the strongest signals of growth and budget availability.
+That kind of hiring acceleration is one of the clearer signals of growth and budget availability.

 Building a Content Intelligence Strategy